EmpowerHer Journey

 Before participating in the EmpowerHer bootcamp; I had some notions about digital technology.
 But this training allowed me to strengthen my skills significantly.
 I have also developed my expertise in the creation of no-code websites, especially with WordPress, as well as graphic design with Canva.
 This gave me a more strategic vision of the field.

-Young girls have acquired essential digital skills, enabling them not only to grow professionally, but also to become leaders and agents of change in their communities for the well-being of children.
-As for Salimata :
+Young girls have acquired essential digital skills, enabling them to grow professionally and become leaders and agents of change in their communities, promoting the well-being of children.
+Take Salimata, for example:

 A space for advocacy and continuous awareness

-To sustain the gains made and continue to raise awareness; Walen association, a partner of World Vision through the JOFA ACTE project, has created a blog dedicated to the bootcamp.
-This blog is designed to promote and follow the journey of the 20 young girls and contains more than 20 committed and inspiring blog articles, addressing different themes related to Worst Forms of Child Labour.
+To sustain the gains made and continue to raise awareness, Walen association, a partner of World Vision through the JOFA ACTE project, has created a blog dedicated to the bootcamp.
+This blog is designed to promote and follow the journey of the 20 young girls and contains inspiring blog articles, addressing different themes related to Worst Forms of Child Labour.